garv208/CTB-Design-Hackathon/level1_design2/README.md

 - Expected Output: seq_seen = 1
 - Observed Output in the DUT dut.seq_seen.value = 1

-Output matches for the above inputs proving that for the given input the design is buggy

 ### Test Two
 - Test Inputs: [0, 1, 0, 1, 1, 0, 1, 1]
 - Expected Output: seq_seen = 1